d-w-moore/python-irodsclient/PYTHON_install_caveats.rst

 ==================================================

-The Python iRODS Client (PRC) can be installed by a non-administrative user, either as a locally for the user (using ~/.local) or in a virtual environment.
+The Python iRODS Client (PRC) can be installed by a non-administrative user, either locally for the user (under ~/.local) or in a virtual environment.

 If the system administrator has installed system packages for Python and pip, and we are working on a recent